 Originally founded in 1947 by the British as an Antarctic expeditionary base, Vernadsky Research Base was bought by the Ukraine in 1996 for the price of one British pound, since the cost to dismantle the base would have been too great.

-The coin Verdansky was purchased with still resides in the site’s most interesting location — the Vernadsky Station Lounge, the southernmost bar in the world.
+The coin Verdansky was purchased with still resides in the site’s most interesting location — the Vernadsky Station Lounge, one of the southernmost bars in the world.

 During the station’s British ownership, some of the carpenters repurposed a shipment of wood, meant to provide the station with a new pier, and built the small bar in a close approximation of a traditional English pub.
 The interior contains rustic wooden beams and aging pictures of famous Antarctica explorers above the seats.